pivpn/pivpn/LatestUpdate.md

 Everytime Test branch is merged into master, a new entry should be created with the date and changes being merged.

+## Jan 20th 2020

+- Allow setting DHCP reservation preference with --unattended
+- Flip condition check on $dhcpReserv: first check if empty, and if not, check if it's not 1.
+  Doing it the other way (first check if not 1) would give a shell error if $dhcpReserv was empty.
+- Prepend 'pivpn-' to unstable repo files to limit naming conflicts
+- Update variables inside unattended examples
+- Remove openvpn logging setting when uninstalling the package
+- Run 'apt-get update' after removing the WireGuard PPA

 ## Jan 18th 2020

 Distro Support, Bug Fixes, Unattended install